-In this section, we consider time-resolved dataset of four representatives from the SG dataset.
-The networks on 9th and 22nd day consist of a single components; however, the 20th and 26th day networks show existence of multiple disconnected components.
-We analyze each of these time-evolving networks and report the behavior of the global quantities as well as different network properties infuencing the game dynamics.
+In this section, we present the results of the naming game dynamics on the time-resolved $9^{th}$ day network from the $SG_{SECS}$ dataset.
+Note that the results that we present in the following are very robust and perfectly representative of the results that one would obtain in case of the time-resolved data for any other day.

 The time evolution of $N_w(t)$ and $N_d(t)$ on the time-varying graph of day 9 (see fig~\ref{fig6}(a) and (b)) show a drastically different behavior from the case where these quantities are measured on the static (and composite) counterpart (see fig~\ref{fig5}(a) and (b)).
 The temporal graph shows a slow growth regime followed by a sharp transition, whereas the static counterpart shows steady growth regime followed by a steady fall and finally a long-lasting metastable state (see fig~\ref{fig5}(a)).
 This difference in behavior is due to the fact that in the time-varying case inventions of opinions prevail throughout the dynamics (see fig~\ref{fig6}(c)) which prevents the disposal of opinions from the system and hence the memory sizes do not decrease.
-Further, in fig~\ref{fig6}(d) we show how the absolute change in $N_w$ is driven by the success rate; $\Delta N_w$ increases with a decrease in $S(t)$ while it decreases with an increase in $S(t)$.
-Fig~\ref{fig6}(e) shows the direct correspondence of the $\Delta N_w$ with the new connections.
+Further, in fig~\ref{fig6}(d) we show how the absolute change in $N_w$ is driven by the success rate; $\Delta N_w(t)$ increases with a decrease in $S(t)$ while it decreases with an increase in $S(t)$.
+Fig~\ref{fig6}(e) shows the direct dependence of $\Delta N_w$ on the number of new connections.
 Another interesting property which has an impact on the dynamics is the community size.
-Indeed the variance of the community sizes relates in a similar way to $\Delta N_w$ (see fig~\ref{fig6}(f)).
-Therefore, the continuous inventions, the influx of new connections (causing more failures) and the fact that the opinions get trapped within local neighborhoods together contribute to the steeply rising memory size over the time evolution of the dynamics.
+Indeed the variance of the community sizes are in correspondence with $\Delta N_w$ (see fig~\ref{fig6}(f)).
+For community analysis, we consider each of the snapshots at 20 seconds interval and apply NGR, NCM and EV individually on these snapshots.
+Further, we consider only the active nodes (having degree atleast 1) for the purpose of community detection.